-We encourage you to examine the website of the candidates and listen to their interviews with us and others to make an informed voting decision.
+We encourage you to examine the website of the candidates and listen to the Chamber candidate forum and others to make an informed voting decision.

 Kevin Crye Candidate Statement-

 I’ve spent my life in Shasta County, working as a mentor, coach and teacher for our kids to help them reach their full potential.
 I’m a political outsider and motivated to run because I couldn’t stand to watch our liberties trampled anymore.
 Our local leaders turned their backs on us and let the state mask our kids, shut down small businesses, calling them non-essential, and leaving our local residents unheard.
 I am running for Shasta County Supervisor to lead our community with integrity and backbone, especially through the next phase of economic uncertainty.
 As Supervisor, my priority will be to prioritize public safety.
 Shasta County should be a destination, not an eyesore of crime and vagrancy we are embarrassed to mention.
 As a fiscal conservative, I will always oppose new and higher taxes.
 I will bring back transparency to our local government and will always side with parents and respect their rights.
 Raised here in Shasta County, I have a beautiful wife and three amazing kids.
 It pains me that so many of our children missed years of quality education because of poor political decisions.
 We need to stand together and bring back the Shasta County we remember and love.

 Erin Resner Candidate Statement-